-The First Civil Senate of the Federal Court of Justice, which is responsible inter alia for copyright law, has ruled that the offer of the internet video recorders "Shift.TV" and "Save.TV" does interfere with the right of the television broadcasters RTL and Sat.1 to retransmit their radio broadcasts, but that it must be examined whether the providers of the internet video recorders can invoke against the television broadcasters that the latter must grant them a licence for this use.
+The First Civil Senate of the Federal Court of Justice, responsible, among other things, for copyright law, has ruled that while the offering of the internet video recorders 'Shift.TV' and 'Save.TV' infringes upon the right of television broadcasters RTL and Sat.1 to retransmit their broadcasts, it must be examined whether the providers of the internet video recorders can assert against the television broadcasters that the latter are obliged to grant them a license for this use.

-The plaintiffs are the television channels "RTL" and "Sat.1".
-The defendants offer internet video recorders under the names "Shift.TV" and "Save.TV".
-Customers of the defendants can record free-to-air television programmes - including those of the plaintiffs - on these recorders via antennas and then watch or download them.
-The defendants forward the radio transmissions from the antennas to the customers' video recorders.
+The plaintiffs are the television broadcasters 'RTL' and 'Sat.1'.
+The defendants offer internet video recorders under the names 'Shift.TV' and 'Save.TV'.
+Customers of the defendants can record freely receivable television programs – including those of the plaintiffs – on these recorders via antennas and subsequently view or download them.
+The defendants retransmit the broadcasts from the antennas to the customers' video recorders.

-The plaintiffs consider the defendants' offer to be, inter alia, an infringement of their right under Section 87 (1) No. 1 UrhG to retransmit their radio broadcasts.
-They are suing the defendants in three proceedings for injunctive relief and - in preparation for claims for damages - for information.
+The plaintiffs consider the defendants' offering to constitute, among other things, an infringement of their right under Section 87 (1) No. 1 of the Copyright Act (UrhG) to retransmit their broadcasts.
+They are suing the defendants in three proceedings for injunctive relief and – in preparation for claims for damages – for information.

-The Regional Court and the Court of Appeal denied a violation of the plaintiffs' right of retransmission.
-Following the plaintiffs' appeals, the Federal Court of Justice overturned the judgments of the court of appeal in 2009 and referred the cases back to the court of appeal.
-The Court of Appeal then ordered the defendants to pay damages for infringement of the plaintiffs' right to retransmit their radio broadcasts.
-In response to the defendants' appeals, the Federal Supreme Court has now also overturned these decisions and referred the cases back to the Court of Appeal.
+The Regional Court and the Higher Regional Court denied an infringement of the plaintiffs' retransmission right.
+Upon the plaintiffs' appeals on points of law, the Federal Court of Justice had overturned the appellate judgments in 2009 and remanded the cases to the Higher Regional Court.
+The Higher Regional Court subsequently convicted the defendants as requested for infringing the plaintiffs' right to retransmit their broadcasts.
+Upon the defendants' appeals on points of law, the Federal Court of Justice (BGH) has now also overturned these decisions and remanded the cases to the Higher Regional Court once again.

 According to the Federal Court of Justice, the Court of Appeal was right to assume that the defendants had interfered with the plaintiffs' right to retransmit their radio broadcasts.
 However, in the reopened appeal proceedings, the defendants relied on the fact that the plaintiffs were required to grant them the right to retransmit by cable pursuant to Section 87 (5) UrhG.
 Under this provision, broadcasting organizations are obligated, under certain conditions, to enter into a contract with cable companies for cable retransmission.
 However, the defendants can only hold such an obligation against the plaintiffs by way of the so-called compulsory license defense if, among other things, they have paid or deposited the license fees resulting from such a contract.
 The Court of Appeal has so far failed to examine whether the requirements for raising this compulsory license objection are met.